grahamwhaley/runtime/docs/architecture/architecture.md

 according to the container OCI configuration file.
 2. Spawn the `cc-shim` process and have it wait on a couple of temporary pipes for:
    * A `cc-proxy` created file descriptor (one end of a socketpair) for the shim to connect to.
-   * The container `hyperstart` sequence numbers for at most 2 I/O streams (One for `stdout` and `stdin`, one for `stderr`).
+   * The container `agent` sequence numbers for at most 2 I/O streams (One for `stdout` and `stdin`, one for `stderr`).
-   `hyperstart` uses those sequence numbers to multiplex all streams for all processes through one serial interface (The virtio I/O serial one).
+   The `agent` uses those sequence numbers to multiplex all streams for all processes through one serial interface (The virtio I/O serial one).
 3. Run all the [OCI hooks](https://github.com/opencontainers/runtime-spec/blob/master/config.md#hooks) in the container namespaces, as described by the OCI container configuration file.
 4. **fixme** [Set up the container networking](https://github.com/01org/cc-oci-runtime/blob/master/documentation/architecture.md#networking).
 This must happen after all hooks are done as one of them is potentially setting the container networking namespace up.
 5. Create the virtual machine running the container process.
-The VM `systemd` instance will spawn the `hyperstart` daemon.
+The VM `systemd` instance will spawn the `agent` daemon.
-6. Wait for `hyperstart` to signal that it is ready.
+6. Wait for the `agent` to signal that it is ready.
-7. Send the pod creation command to `hyperstart`.
-The `hyperstart` pod is the container process sandbox.
+7. Send the pod creation command to the `agent`.
+The `agent` pod is the container process sandbox.
-8. Send the allocateIO command to the proxy, for getting the `hyperstart` I/O sequence numbers described in step 2.
+8. Send the allocateIO command to the proxy, for getting the `agent` I/O sequence numbers described in step 2.
 9. Pass the `cc-proxy` socketpair file descriptor, and the I/O sequence numbers to the listening cc-shim process through the dedicated pipes.
 10. The `cc-shim` instance is put into a stopped state to prevent it from doing I/O before the container is started.